OlivierGuyotdev/qnomy/README.md

 Description : I've implemented the design, improved the UI/UX and developped the page

-OWN PROJECT AND PROJECTS FOR PRIVATE CLIENTS :
+OWN PROJECTS AND PROJECTS FOR PRIVATE CLIENTS :

  1) Tasten'pic :
  Description : I've developped with an associate a digital menu for restaurants.
 The menu is directly displayed on smartphones clients after they have scanned a QRcode.
  Clic on the link from your smartphone (design optomized for smartphone and not computer) to see one real menu that I've created for the restaurant Chefcheouan in  Jerusalem : https://tastenpic.com/chefchaouen
+ See also two flyers with QRcode that I have designed.
+See image A6-tastenpic-Chefchouen and A6-tastenpick-MRTACO.

  The menu is multilinguage, with images or videos of the dish, description, map and info and other funcionalities (facebook/instagram link, vegan/gluten free highlit etc.) We will soon add the possibility for customers to order and pay directly from the menu.

  2) http://boutique.urbanglide.com